 Making graham crackers is very similar to making pie crust, so if you've ever made a pie crust before, you are already halfway there to understanding how to make homemade graham crackers.

 For ease, I highly recommend using a food processor instead of trying to make the dough by hand.
-I find the process comes together faster and helps cut down the graham flour a bit more so you get a texture more like what you are used to from store-bought graham crackers.
+I find the dough comes together faster and helps cut down the graham flour a bit more so you get a texture more like what you are used to from store-bought graham crackers.

 The dough for homemade graham crackers is more moist than you may be used to.
 In order to roll out the dough, you must place it between two sheets of parchment paper.
 It can be more difficult to get the best shape with this method, but it's the only way that works consistently every time.
 I recommend rolling out what you can, cutting the edges so they are straight and putting the scraps back together to keep rolling more crackers.